 Various forms of data are available to indicate the presence of environmental justice issues among minority and low-income populations and/or indigenous communities potentially affected by federal regulatory and other actions.
-With the intent of enhancing capacity to determine whether environmental justice issues may be affecting communities around the U.S. where fishing-related industry is an important aspect of the local economy, NMFS social scientists undertook an extensive series of deliberations and review of pertinent data and literature, ultimately selecting key social, economic, and demographic variables that could function to identify social vulnerabilities at the community level of analysis (see Jacob et al. 2013; Jepson and Colburn 2013).
+With the intent of enhancing capacity to determine whether environmental justice issues may be affecting communities around the U.S. where fishing-related industry is an important aspect of the local economy, NMFS social scientists undertook an extensive series of deliberations and review of pertinent data and literature.
+The scientists ultimately selected key social, economic, and demographic variables that could function to identify social vulnerabilities at the community level of analysis (see Jacob et al. 2013; Jepson and Colburn 2013).
 Census data such as community-specific rates of poverty, number of households maintained by single females, number of households with children under the age of five, rates of crime, and rates of unemployment exemplify the types of information chosen to aid in community analysis.
 Pertinent variables were subsequently used to develop composite indices that could be applied to assess vulnerability to environmental, regulatory, and other sources of change among the nation's fishing- and/or seafood-oriented communities.

 As provided in the following figures, three composite indices-termed here as poverty, population composition, and personal disruption-are applied to indicate relative degrees of vulnerability among communities most thoroughly engaged in the South Atlantic commercial snapper grouper fisheries of which the commercial snowy grouper fishery is an important element.
 Mean standardized scores for each community are provided along the y-axis, with means for the vulnerability measures and threshold standard deviations depicted along the x-axis.
 Scores exceeding the .5 standard deviation level indicate local social vulnerability to regulatory and other sources of change.
-As can be discerned from Figure 3.4.5 below, three of the top snapper grouper landings communities-Cocoa Beach and Miami in Florida and Beaufort in central coastal North Carolina-notably exceed the designated vulnerability threshold for one or more indices.
-Finally, Figure 3.4.6 depicts social vulnerability measures for South Atlantic communities most extensively involved in the recreational fishing industry.
-The data presented here indicate social vulnerability especially in the Florida communities of Daytona Beach and Fort Pierce.
+As can be discerned from Figure 3.4.5 below, five of the top snapper grouper commercial landings communities-Hollywood in Florida, and Avon, Beaufort, Morehead City, and Wilmington in North Carolina-exceed the designated vulnerability threshold for one or more indices.
+Finally, Figure 3.4.6 depicts social vulnerability measures for communities most extensively involved in the for-hire snapper grouper sectors in the South Atlantic.
+The data presented here indicate social vulnerability especially in Miami and Jupiter in Florida; Hatteras, Morehead City, and Beaufort in North Carolina, and Little River in South Carolina.
 Both figures derive from data available in the SERO Community Social Vulnerability Indicators (CSVI) Database.